gabrielcla/LPKF-C60-Retrofit-Manual/Tutorial/03_gcodes_basico.md

-# Usando GCodes e Controlando a Máquina
+# Controlando a Máquina com G-codes

+## Executando G-codes no FluidNC
-### Existem 2 modos de executar G-codes no FluidNC:
+Existem 2 modos de executar G-codes no FluidNC:
 - A partir do comando no console
 - A partir de um arquivo no sdcard